-An alternative response to selectivity limitations is the commercialization of coproduced valuable molecules from the same reactor.
-CO_2 recycling pathways often produce a wide range of hydrocarbons, alcohols, and oxygenates, all of which have market value.
-The conventional approach (applied in this study) is to design a CO_2 recycling facility to produce one product with \approx 30-70 percent selectivity and to discard the byproducts.
+An alternative response to selectivity limitations is the commercialization of coproduced valuable molecules from the same reactor. ${\rm CO}2$ recycling pathways often produce a wide range of hydrocarbons, alcohols, and oxygenates, all of which have market value.
+The conventional approach (applied in this study) is to design a ${\rm CO}2$ recycling facility to produce one product with ≈ 30 -70 percent selectivity and to discard the byproducts.
 This essentially wastes both the energy and feedstocks used to create these marketable byproducts.
-If facilities could instead be designed to simultaneously produce multiple product separations could present a challenge to such an approach.
+If facilities could instead be designed to simultaneously produce multiple products for sale, selectivity constraints could be repurposed as an asset.
+The cost of product separations could present a challenge to such an approach.
 In this context, one strategy is to coproduce easily separable products, such as a liquid and a gas, to avoid energy- and cost-intensive separation steps.
-For instance, carbon monoxide is often produced in large quantities as a byproduct of electrochemical and thermochemical direct CO_2 conversion processes.35 Instead, gaseous CO could be separated and sold as a coproduct of liquid products such as methanol or jet fuel.
+For instance, carbon monoxide is often produced in large quantities as a byproduct of electrochemical and thermochemical direct ${\rm CO}2$ conversion processes.
+Instead, gaseous ${\rm CO}$ could be separated and sold as a coproduct of liquid products such as methanol or jet fuel.